openshift-labs/cloud-native-guides/fault-tolerance.md

 tiers with regards to compute resources.
 You can read more about these quality of service tiers in [OpenShift Documentation]({{OPENSHIFT_DOCS_BASE}}/dev_guide/compute_resources.html#quality-of-service-tiers).

-Set resource containers on the Web UI pod using `oc set resource` to the following:
+Set the following resource constraints on the Web UI pod:

 * Memory Request: 256 MB
 * Memory Limit: 512 MB